AndrewDucNguyen/learning-journal/web-development/web-developer-bootcamp/Express/express.md

 * Order of routes matter too

 ## Express Path Parameter
-- If we want to define a partner for a path we do dynamic routing
+- If we want to define a pattern for a path we do dynamic routing
   - We wouldn't statically name every routing but we do:
   ```
   app.get('/r/:subreddit', (req, res) => {